Post may contain Amazon or other affiliate links

 Rice milk is sweeter than many of the other milk alternatives, and the consistency can be thinner and less creamy.
 It is recommended to avoid over-reliance on foods made with rice, due to the levels of arsenic.

-I like this unsweetened organic rice milk by Rice Dream.
-I prefer unsweetened because I don't want the extra sugar, and you can always add sweetener to your preference.
+We like this unsweetened organic rice milk by Rice Dream.
+We prefer unsweetened to avoid the extra sugar, and you can always add sweetener to your preference.
 You can get that here

 Soy Milk